iPmartNetwork/SubDomainFinder/README.md

 6. RackCDN.
 ```
 ## Secret Key's Searching: (beta)
-SubDomainizer will also find secrets present in content of the page and javascripts files.
+SubDomainFinder will also find secrets present in content of the page and javascripts files.
 Those secret finding depends on some specific keywords and *Shannon Entropy* formula.
 It might be possible that some secrets which searched by tool will be false positive.
 This secret key searching is in beta and later version might have increased accuracy for search results.